Management of schizophrenia: Psychosocial

 Family Therapy or Education, which addresses the whole family system of an individual with a diagnosis of schizophrenia, may be beneficial, at least if the duration of intervention is longer-term.
 A 2010 Cochrane review concluded that many of the clinical trials that studied the effectiveness of family interventions were poorly designed, and may over estimate the effectiveness of the therapy.
 High-quality randomized controlled trials in this area are required.
 Aside from therapy, the impact of schizophrenia on families and the burden on careers has been recognized, with the increasing availability of self-help books on the subject.
 There is also some evidence for benefits from social skills training, although there have also been significant negative findings.
 Some studies have explored the possible benefits of music therapy and other creative therapies.

 The Soteria model is alternative to inpatient hospitalization using full non professional care and a minimal medication approach.
 Although evidence is limited, a review found the program equally as effective as treatment with medications but due to the limited evidence did not recommend it as a standard treatment.
 Training in the detection of subtle facial expressions has been used to improve facial emotional recognition.

 Avatar Therapy, developed by Professor Julian Leff, was developed to help patients deal with the impact of auditory hallucinations.
+In this therapy, patients engage in real-time, face-to-face dialogue with a digital avatar that represents the voice they hear.
+The therapist operates the avatar, allowing it to verbally communicate with the patient in a controlled and safe environment.
+Over time, the patient learns to confront and reduce the power of the hallucination, often finding relief from its intensity and frequency.
+AVATAR therapy aims to help patients gain control over their symptoms, reduce distress, and improve overall mental health.
+This therapy is grounded in the idea that giving a "face" and voice to auditory hallucinations can help individuals reframe their relationship with these experiences.
+AVATAR therapy has shown promising results in clinical trials, demonstrating improvements in reducing the impact of auditory hallucinations compared to standard treatment options.
 A 2020 Cochrane review however failed to find any consistent effects in the reviewed studies.